 Competencies for New and Emerging Areas in Health Care

-With partners, the AAMC developed quality improvement and patient safety (QIPS) competencies that span medical school, residency, and practice.
-Additional competencies are also under development.
+With partners, the AAMC developed competencies in quality improvement and patient safety (QIPS) and telehealth which span medical school, residency, and practice.
+Additional competencies in diversity, equity, and inclusion (DEI) are also under development

 Core Entrustable Professional Activities (EPAs) for Entering Residency